52North/sensorweb-server-helgoland/docs/datatypes.md

 A dataset has a particular type which indicates the type of data which is being, or has been observed by a specific platform.
-This can be simple scalar types (`count`, `boolean`,`double`, `text`) or more complex types like `profile` or other `record` data being observed over time or along a track.
+This can be simple scalar types or more complex types like `profile` or other `record` data being observed over time or along a track.

 The default dataset type is `measurement` which actually is a numeric observation over time.
 A resource can be filtered by dataset type(s).

+- TOC
+{:toc}

 ## General
 A simplest data value has a `timestamp` and a corresponding `value`.